 Figure 5.2.2.2.2-1: NF Instance Registration

 1. The NF Service Consumer shall send a PUT request to the resource URI representing the NF Instance.
 The URI is determined by the NF Instance.
 The variable {nfInstanceID} represents an identifier, provided by the NF Service Consumer that shall be globally unique inside the PLMN of the NRF where the NF is being registered.
 The format of the NF Instance ID shall be a Universally Unique Identifier (UUID) version 4, as described in IETF RFC 4122 [18].

+The UUIDs in URIs, HTTP request payloads and HTTP response payloads should be formatted using lower-case hexadecimal digits; if the NF Service Consumer sends a request where the UUIDs are formatted with upper-case hexadecimal letters, the NRF shall handle it as if the request had been formatted with lower-case characters.

 EXAMPLE: UUID version 4: "4947a69a-f61b-4bc1-b9da-47c9c5d14b64"